joshtym/3710Assignment2/README.md

 - x -- Makes object rotate about the x axis
 - y -- Makes object rotate about the y axis
 - z -- Makes object rotate about the z axis
+- n -- Rolls the screen / camera left
+- m -- Rolls the screen / camera right
+- space -- Moves the user forward in the world
+- b -- Moves the user backwards in the world
+- CursorUp -- Moves the camera's pitch upwards
+- CursorDown -- Moves the camera's pitch downwards
+- CursorLeft -- Moves the camera's yaw to the left
+-- CursorRight -- Moves the camera's yaw to the right
 - ESC -- Closes program

 Execute